Greenhouse Gas Emissions

 What is PEI doing to lower GHG emissions?

-The Government of PEI has identified a number of actions in A Climate Change Action Plan for Prince Edward Island that will reduce emissions.
-These actions include:
+The Government of PEI had identified a number of actions in A Climate Change Action Plan for Prince Edward Island that have been reducing emissions.

 What does a tonne of CO2 look like?